mkdirprince/useFFmpeg/README.md

 - **Load FFmpeg**: Load the FFmpeg library and prepare it for file transcoding.
 - **Transcode Files**: Convert media files from one format to another using FFmpeg.
 - **File Format Support**: Transcode a variety of video, audio, image, text, and document formats.
+- **MIME Types Object**: Access the supported MIME types for file formats, making it easy to check which types are accepted for transcoding.

 ## Supported MIME Types